 Staff Ratios to Children, Young People and Adults at Risk

 There must always be a minimum of two responsible adults present for any activities.
-The charity adopts best practices in terms of staffing ratios at its events; we strongly recommend a ratio no higher than one staff member to 10 young people, in line with NSPCC's guidelines for our events.
+The charity adopts best practice in terms of staffing rations at its events.

 Lone and One to One Working